revcamila/revcamila/README.md

 - 👋 Hi, I’m @revcamila
 - 👀 I’m interested in Software Development and QA Testing
 - 🌱 I’m currently learning Fullstack Development at NUCBA & Software Development at IFTS °11
-- 📫 How to reach me: revainera.camila@gmail.com or https://www.linkedin.com/in/camila-revainera/

 <!---
 revcamila/revcamila is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.